JohnDanekind/JohnDanekind/README.md

 # 👋 Hi, I’m John Danekind!

 Welcome to my GitHub profile!
 I’m a recent Computer Science graduate from the University of Colorado Boulder with a strong passion for Artificial Intelligence, Full-Stack Development, and Data Science.
-I
-I specialize in building practical, impactful software systems—from AI-powered research tools to interpretable medical image classifiers.
+I love building practical, impactful software systems—from AI-powered research tools to interpretable medical image classifiers.

 ---